esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 > cards can be moved forward before adding new cards.
 If not, the team should
 > inspect the problem.
 Sometimes, either the WIP limits or the amount of the
 > work to commit in the current workflow need to be estimated again.
 Also, the
-> team might re-visit the acceptance ceriteria of a work-item.
+> team might re-visit the acceptance criteria of a work-item.
 >
 {: .callout}